Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Introduction

 \section{Introduction}

 Work led by T.J.~Quinn, C.C.~Speake, and colleagues at the International Bureau of Weights and Measures (BIPM) in the late 1980s and early 1990s popularized flexures for the use in weighing instruments~\cite{QSD86,Quinn1992}.
 The team at the BIPM showed that flexures~\cite{smith2000flexures} are superior over knife edges, the traditional choice for the main and auxiliary pivots in beam balances and mass comparators.
 Two planes come together in a single line to form a knife edge.
 However, zooming in to a cross-sectional view, the meeting point is not a sharp corner but rather a curve with a finite radius~\cite{Spe87}.
+This has two negative consequences affecting the location of the rotation axis for such a pivot.
+(1) As the knife edge moves, it effectively rolls, subtly altering the lever-arm ratio of the beam and hence changing its sensitivity and ultimately limiting the performance of the balance.
+(2) The Hertzian contact between the knife and the flat and, hence, the radius of curvature of the knife, depends on the load supported by the pivot.
+And, as Quinn~\cite{Quinn1992} notes, anelasticity and plastic deformations as well as friction in this contact causes zero point drift of the balance.
+It is believed that these effects contributed to the non-stationarity of the data obtained with the third-generation Kibble balance at the National Institute of Standards and Technology (NIST) ~\cite{Schla2014,Schla2015}.

-Hence, as the knife edge moves, it effectively rolls.
-The rolling motion subtly alters the lever-arm ratio of the beam, ultimately limiting the performance of the balance.
-Replacing the central knife with a flexure prevents this lever arm change, as the flexure can be designed to have a well-defined rotation axis.
-A drawback of flexures, which Quinn, Speake, and coworkers were aware of and have invested thoroughly, is the {\it anelastic relaxation}, which is also known as the anelastic aftereffect.
+Replacing the central knife with a flexure prevents the problems discussed above, as the flexure can be designed to have a well-defined rotation axis.
+A drawback of flexures, which Quinn, Speake, and coworkers were aware of and have investigated thoroughly, is the {\it anelastic relaxation}, which is also known as the anelastic aftereffect.